How To Hire Felons in 7 Steps: Everything Businesses Need To Know

 Step 6: Call References

-You will have limited time with each reference, so ask direct questions, such as:
+You will have limited time to speak with the reference, so ask some of our recommended reference check questions, like:

 - Could you depend on this employee to get their job done on time and accurately?